springmeyer/mapnik-on-lambda/README.md

 cluster-name.cluster-ro-cwu1qccramnk.region.rds.amazonaws.com
 ```

-Once you have the endpoint open `lambda-app/map.xml` and edit the XML:
+Once you know the endpoint then open `lambda-app/map.xml` and edit the XML:
   - Change the word `HOST` to be the endpoint address of the RDS instance
   - Change the word `PASSWORD` to be the database password
   - Change the word `TABLE` to point to the database table that has a `geometry` field